Monday, April 30, 2007

 Orange and Rosemary White Beans

-My vegan Key Lime Bars
+My vegan Key Lime Bars UPDATE: The recipe is now on the blog here.

 For a little treat I made these beautiful Rosewater-Pistachio Cupcakes from Isa Chandra Moskowitz's book "Vegan Cupcakes Take Over the World" (I made the glaze really pink):